 Neil Blomkamp's 2013 sci-fi thriller Elysium is fundamentally a fairly depressing story, its titular ship is both a marvel of technology and design.
 This is a massive space station that actually looks like another world.
 Set in 2154, when the earth is ravaged by disease and pollution, the upper classes have retreated to a vast space station, leaving the poor below, according to Roger Ebert.
 Sadly, only the ultra-rich get to live and party here, but for what it's worth, Elysium looks a lot like a paradise.
 Glimpses of the ship reveal a world of verdant green — natural enough to make you feel relaxed, but close enough to civilization to whisk you to a Med-Bay to cure your worst illnesses, the focus of the films protagonist Max.
 The best part is what happens once you are registered as an Elysium citizen.
 The space station is automatically programmed to deploy rescue ships to pick you up and bring you back home, even if you're stuck on the stinking hell that is Earth in this film.

 Reapers ('Mass Effect' franchise)

-The Mass Effect game franchise features characters valiantly trying to protect our home galaxy from baddie aliens; in a later game, a new fight begins in the Andromeda galaxy.
+Easily one of the best sci-fi games, The Mass Effect franchise features characters valiantly trying to protect our home galaxy from baddie aliens; in a later game, a new fight begins in the Andromeda galaxy.
 For ship innovativeness, it's hard to beat the villain Reapers.
 They blend biology and machine, lurking in the space between galaxy for up to 50,000 years, according to the Mass Effect wiki.
 While they're mainly portrayed as intruder chasers, we can't forget how smart these Reapers are.
 They created the mass relay network that all ships use to jump locations.
 They also made the Citadel, a massive space station.